 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Host Hotels and Resorts reported total carbon emissions of approximately 256,449,000 kg CO2e, which includes 84,826,000 kg CO2e from Scope 1 and 171,622,000 kg CO2e from Scope 2 emissions.
-The company also disclosed Scope 3 emissions, which totalled about 12,341,000 kg CO2e from capital goods, 516,000 kg CO2e from business travel, and 216,000 kg CO2e from employee commuting, among other categories.
-Host Hotels and Resorts has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 emissions by 55% per square foot from a 2008 baseline by 2025.
-This target has been validated by the Science Based Targets initiative (SBTi) to align with the goal of limiting global temperature rise to 1.5 degrees Celsius.
-Additionally, the company is on a pathway to achieve net zero operational emissions for Scope 1 and 2 by 2040.
-In terms of energy efficiency, Host Hotels aims for a 25% reduction in energy intensity per square foot by 2025, also from a 2008 baseline.
-Furthermore, they have set a long-term goal to exceed net zero impact across all scopes by 2050, demonstrating a commitment to sustainability and environmental stewardship in the hospitality sector.
+In 2023, Host Hotels and Resorts reported total carbon emissions of approximately 256,449,000 kg CO2e, which includes 84,826,000 kg CO2e from Scope 1 and 171,622,000 kg CO2e from market-based Scope 2 emissions.
+The company also disclosed Scope 3 emissions, amounting to about 12,341,000 kg CO2e from capital goods, 516,000 kg CO2e from business travel, and 216,000 kg CO2e from employee commuting, among others.
+Host Hotels and Resorts has set ambitious climate commitments, aiming for a 55% reduction in Scope 1 and 2 emissions per square foot by 2025, using a 2008 baseline.
+This target has been validated by the Science Based Targets initiative (SBTi) and aligns with the goal of limiting global temperature rise to 1.5 degrees Celsius.
+Additionally, the company is committed to achieving net zero operational emissions by 2040, with a specific target of reducing absolute Scope 1 and 2 GHG emissions by 54% by 2030 from a 2019 base year.
+Overall, Host Hotels and Resorts is actively working towards significant emissions reductions while enhancing its sustainability practices in the hospitality sector.

 Access structured emissions data, company-specific emission factors, and source documents